tradingstrategy-ai/docs/source/running/architecture.rst

 Each portfolio must have its own reserve currency.

-- The standard reserve currency is USDC token
+- The standard rese`rve currency is USDC token

 - All positions and trades are valued in a reserve currency